SourabGarg/YouTube-Comment-Counter/README.md

 YouTube API Integration: It utilizes YouTube's API to fetch and analyze comments, ensuring accurate and up-to-date results.

 User Engagement Insights: By counting comments made by a particular user, you can gain insights into their level of engagement with a specific video.

+  Project guided by ChatGPT v3.5 for ideas and direction